Gifts in Wills mean that more people can be supported through their most difficult times, and helped to live the best life they possibly can.

-Gifts in Wills help us to provide palliative, bereavement and neurological care in our hospices, neurological centres and in the community.
+By leaving a gift in your Will to Sue Ryder, you will help to provide palliative, bereavement and neurological care in our hospices, neurological centres and in the community.

 We treat more conditions than any other UK-based charity and our doctors, nurses and carers focus on giving people the best quality of care possible during some of the most frightening times of their lives.